 Foden continued to go from strength to strength last term, winning the man of the award in our 2020 Carabao Cup final win over Aston Villa and making 38 appearances in total, scoring eight goals.

-He was then awarded his first England cap in September 2020, with Foden set to be a key figure for City in the 2020/21 campaign.
+He was then awarded his first England cap in September 2020, but his impact at club level continued to grow.